abhinmodgil/aisoc_output/1716287720.40116077/8_final_summary.md

 **Medium**

 ### Justification
-The final risk score of 66 indicates a moderate level of concern.
-The "IOC in Threat Intel" score of 100 confirms the source IP is not a known threat actor.
-However, the "Network Behavior" score of 0 means there is a critical visibility gap regarding the volume and timing of these failed logons.
-The high criticality of the asset combined with multiple failed authentication attempts targeting a valid domain account raises suspicions about whether this is simply opportunistic scanning or a targeted attack.
-Further investigation is needed to determine if this is a legitimate threat or a false positive.
+The final risk score of 47 indicates a moderate level of concern.
+The "IOC in Threat Intel" score of 100 confirms the source IP is not a known threat actor, reducing the likelihood of a targeted attack.
+However, the "Network Behavior" score of 0 highlights a critical visibility gap—there is no evidence of the attacker stopping their activity after the initial detection.
+Additionally, the "User Attribution" score of 50 reveals that the target user 'diana.gomez' is a valid employee, increasing the potential impact if compromised.
+The combination of these factors warrants further investigation before concluding whether this is a true threat or a false positive.

 ### Recommended Actions
-- **Forensic Analysis:** Run live forensics on `ALU-WEB-PROD-01` to determine the number of failed logon attempts over time and correlate them with other events.
+- **Forensic Analysis:** Conduct a manual review of the affected system (`ALU-WEB-PROD-01`) to determine if there are signs of lateral movement or other malicious activities beyond the initial failed logins.
-- **Source IP Monitoring:** Add the source IP (`203.0.113.75`) to a temporary allowlist and monitor for additional failed logons.
+- **Account Review:** Verify that the user 'diana.gomez' still requires access to the web server and ensure their credentials are strong and rotated regularly.
-- **Policy Review:** Evaluate the need for stricter lockout policies on production systems.
+- **Enhanced Monitoring:** Implement additional logging and monitoring rules to capture detailed authentication events on this server, focusing on failed logins and unusual patterns.